MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-waste.md

 |[CO:07](checklist.md)| Eliminate waste.
 Use only what you need in workload components and application features.
 When possible, use prepaid reservations and savings plans. |
 |---|---|

 This guide describes the recommendations for eliminating workload waste.
 The guidance applies to an existing workload, not one in the design phase.
 Waste reduction is fundamental for both financial savings and operational efficiency.
-Remove unused and underused workload components to reduce waste.
-It's also important to spot and address underused, prepaid commitments to further eliminate wastage.
-To ensure the highest return on investment, workload components and application features should actively deliver value, and prepaid reservations and savings plans should be maximized.
+Remove unused and underused workload components and address underused, prepaid commitments to eliminate waste.
+To ensure the highest return on investment, workload components and application features should actively deliver value and prepaid reservations and savings plans should be maximized.

 **Definitions**